facebook/IT-CPE/chef/cookbooks/cpe_firefox/README.md

   - These are documents related to the XPCOM interfaces

 ### Settings
+`node['cpe_firefox']['cfg_file_name']` sets the name of the config file that gets written out in the Firefox directory.

+`node['cpe_firefox']['settings']` is the hash that contains a hash of all the settings.

 To find more parameters to set, use `about:config` in Firefox.
 See https://support.mozilla.org/en-US/kb/about-config-editor-firefox for details.

-`node['cpe_firefox']['settings']` is the hash that contains a hash of all the settings.

 Each key in the hash is a preference key from `about:config` to manage.
 The value is a hash containing a `value` key and optional `locked`, `default`, and `clear` keys.

 - `value`: the actual value for the setting.
 - `locked` (optional): whether or not the setting can be changed by the user in about:config (default `false`). `lockPref()` is used if this is present and `true`, otherwise `unlockPref()` is called to ensure the preference is unlocked.